 Wah Nam Australia has relied on publicly available information released by Brockman Resources and FerrAus.
-Any inaccuracy in this information could adversely affect the anticipated results of the Combined Group.
+Any inaccuracy in this information could adversely affect the anticipated results of Wah Nam International or the Combined Group.
 In addition, it is possible that additional risks may exist in relation to Brockman Resources' and/or FerrAus' businesses which are not known to Wah Nam Australia.